-Judging from the results presented in this paper, and those reported by Brown et al. (in prep.), it is apparent that these uncertainty values are overly conservative.
-Furthermore, the smallest rigorously propagated uncertainty value (0.07 m) is larger than the (constant) ± 0.05 m accuracy estimate stated (and verified) for the previous product (AUSGeoid09), although the new product is based on much improved input datasets and modelling.
+Judging from the results presented in this paper, it is apparent that these uncertainty values are overly pessimistic.
+Furthermore, the smallest rigorously propagated uncertainty value (0.07 m) is larger than the (constant) ± 0.05 m accuracy estimate stated for the previous product (AUSGeoid09), although the new product is based on much improved input datasets and modelling.
 Consequently, the AUSGeoid2020 uncertainty grid currently has only limited practical value.
 It should be noted that the relative uncertainties of the AUSGeoid2020 uncertainty grid (between marks) were not investigated as part of this study.